Willinki/Willinki/README.md

 ## Hello World! 👋🏻

-I am a Data Scientist at Humanitas Research Hospital (Milan) and Data Science student at Università degli Studi di Milano Bicocca.
+I am a PhD student in computer science and statistics at Università Bocconi (Milan)

 ### Main Interests 🧙🏻‍♂️